I'm reading a piece by our old buddy Ron Fournier.

 No.

-So anyway, uh very motivated force, opening these doors to women are gonna be stronger because of the unique capabilities that pregnant women, that's the question, unique capabilities that pregnant women bring to the table.
+We're going to be stronger because of the unique capabilities that pregnant women, that's the question, unique capabilities that pregnant women bring to the table.

 But if that's not the objective, then it doesn't matter.

-Women in combat, if if you're trying to please women who voted for you and fulfill the dreams of feminism, then fine.
+Women in combat, if you're trying to please women who voted for you and fulfill the dreams of feminism, then fine.

 Don't anybody misunderstand me here.